ashleymader/book_chart/NOTES.md

 user types ./bin/book-charts
 APP FLOW
-1. Show a choice of Most Read Fiction, Most Read Nonfiction, Most Sold Fiction, Most Sold Nonfiction
+1. Show a choice of Books
 2. User selects one of the above
 3. Scraper returns the books in that category and displays title, author, weeks on list.
   3a. user needs to be able to go back or exit